Phoenix Wright: Ace Attorney – Trials and Tribulations: Story

 In her first trial, rookie attorney Mia Fey and her co-counsel Diego Armando defend death row inmate Terry Fawles, who is accused of murdering policewoman Valerie Hawthorne during an escape attempt.
 Facing off against rookie prosecutor Miles Edgeworth, also in his first trial, Mia discovers that five years earlier, Terry, Valerie, and her younger sister Dahlia staged a kidnapping to steal a jewel from the girls' father.
-To keep the jewel for themselves, Dahlia and Valerie then betrayed Terry by faking Dahlia's death, leaving Terry to be convicted of her murder based on Valerie's testimony.
-Terry escaped in the hopes of learning the truth from Valerie, but when Dahlia learnt this, she killed Valarie to prevent her from revealing the truth.
+To keep the jewel for themselves, Dahlia and Valerie betrayed Terry by faking Dahlia's death, leaving Terry to be convicted of her murder based on Valerie's testimony.
+Terry escaped in the hopes of learning the truth from Valerie, but when Dahlia learnt this, she killed Valerie to prevent her confession.
 Before a judgement can be passed, Terry commits suicide by consuming poison received from Dahlia years earlier, ending the trial without resolution.
 Dahlia subsequently poisons Armando after learning he was investigating her further, leaving him comatose, and begins dating university student Phoenix Wright after giving him the necklace she used to carry the poison.
 Months later, Phoenix is charged with the murder of fellow student Doug Swallow.
 Mia, acting as his lawyer, exposes Dahlia as both Swallow's killer and Armando's assailant.
 She was also planning to kill Phoenix to get back the necklace.
 Dahlia is arrested, convicted, and sentenced to death.
 Despite this, Phoenix believes his girlfriend "Dollie" to be innocent.

 Five years later, Phoenix represents Ron DeLite in court after he is accused of theft, facing off against the mysterious prosecutor Godot.
 Although Phoenix indicts private detective Luke Atmey as the thief, Ron is subsequently arrested for the murder of his former boss Kane Bullard, based on evidence Phoenix presented in his defense.
 At the last second, Phoenix manages to identify Atmey as Bullard's murderer, having realized Atmey framed Ron so he could use double jeopardy to escape punishment.
 Months later, Phoenix is informed he supposedly failed to properly defend former client Maggey Byrde against accusations of poisoning programmer Glen Elg.
 Realizing someone impersonated him, Phoenix secures a retrial and conducts his own investigation, discovering that Elg was developing a computer virus on behalf of loan shark Furio Tigre, who bears a resemblance to Phoenix.
 He deduces that Tigre killed Elg to steal the virus, needing money urgently to repay a large debt to a mob boss, before framing Maggey and posing as Wright to ensure her conviction.
 Despite no decisive evidence, Phoenix manages to get Tigre arrested by tricking him into identifying the bottle of poison used in the murder, exposing himself as the killer.